astagi/pyphoton/README.rst

    ``https://photon.komoot.de``)
 -  ``language``: the preferred language (default is ``en``)

-You can pass to the ``query`` method the following parameters along the query string:
+You can pass the ``query`` method the following parameters along the query string:

 -  ``limit``: limit number of results